Harika-SVL/Jenkins/notes.md

 ### Parameterized Builds

-* While building the jobs, sometimes we would like users to pass some information.This is called as parameters
+* While building the jobs, sometimes we would like users to pass some information.This is called as Parameters
-* Create a new view with `list view` option
+* Create a New view with `list view` option

   ![Alt text](shots/104.PNG)